“Who cares what Tyrone thinks?

 I mean, he can have an Opinion, sure,

-about who he is, who his family is, what typa man he is,
+about who he is, what type of man he is,

 about who you is and who you ain’t.”

-The Frasier family hasn’t been the same since Braden died, and Beverly needs this dinner to be perfect.
-But the silverware’s wrong, the radio’s on the fritz, Keisha is late, Jasmine is drinking, Dayton isn’t helping, and Mama won’t come downstairs.
+The Frasier family is gearing up for Grandma’s birthday, and Beverly needs this dinner to be perfect.
+But the silverware’s wrong, the radio’s on the fritz, Jasmine is drinking, Dayton isn’t helping, and Tyrone might not show up at all!

 Following her “inventive,” “pulse-pounding” We Are Proud to Present…(The New York Times, Time Out New York, and New York Magazine Critics’ Picks), Jackie Sibblies Drury returns to Soho Rep. with a well-made(ish) play directed by Sarah Benson.

-Funding for the commission and development Fairview was provided, in part, by the Virginia B. Toulmin Foundation, Table 20 Productions, and the National Endowment for the Arts.
+Fairview was commissioned by Soho Rep. and Berkeley Repertory Theatre.
+Funding for the commission and development Fairview was provided, in part, by the Laurents Hatcher Foundation, Virginia B. Toulmin Foundation, Table 20 Productions, Venturous Theater Fund, and the National Endowment for the Arts.

 All performances take place at 46 Walker Street, between Church and Broadway.